-Except as otherwise permitted in this rule, a party authorized to file documents electronically file must sign and file documents as required in the District of Utah CM/ECF and Efiling Administrative Procedures Manual (ECF Procedures Manual).
-The ECF Procedures Manual is available at http://www.utd.uscourts.gov.
+Except as otherwise permitted in this rule, a party authorized to electronically file must sign and file documents as required in the CM/ECF and Efiling Administrative Procedures Manual (ECF Procedures Manual).

-(b) Email Filing.
+(b) Email Filing and Electronic Notification of Case Activity.